Nooshant/Questions/DS-Problem.md

 - Company Name Licious :

 Round 1:
-1)Design Login feature of website and how you can make user loged  in even after closing browser.
+- Design Login feature of website and how you can make user loged  in even after closing browser.
-2)Jvm architecture of the program and and how permspace come in picture.
+- Jvm architecture of the program and and how permspace come in picture.
-3) Diagonal traversal of binary tree
+- Diagonal traversal of binary tree
-4) 13245- - >12345 (solve using selection sort)
+- 13245- - >12345 (solve using selection sort)
 Minimum number of swap
-5)List =new arraylist
+- List =new arraylist
-What is motto behind creating object with list not array list 6)Project discussion
+What is motto behind creating object with list not array list
+- Project discussion
-7)how you can decrease excecution timing of the SQL script .
+- how you can decrease excecution timing of the SQL script .

 Round 2:
-1) Discussion on project
+- Discussion on project
-2) Series of street light is there is one light was off next consecutive light will get off how you will find the point of bulb is off
+- Series of street light is there is one light was off next consecutive light will get off how you will find the point of bulb is off
-3) Maximum sum of the level of the tree
+- Maximum sum of the level of the tree
-4) Balance pranethesis {}() this not valid {()} this is valid like json formate.
+- Balance pranethesis {}() this not valid {()} this is valid like json formate.
-5) Maximum subarray sum in the array .
+- Maximum subarray sum in the array .
-6) Linked list rotation.
+- Linked list rotation.
-7) find the all missing number in the given range of the array .
+- find the all missing number in the given range of the array .

 Round 3
 - Design book my show intenvory structure like 4 screen are there how you will manage these things.